 Consumer expectations for a superior user experience are growing rapidly — users expect a consistent experience when switching between devices and the expectation level for user experiences is no longer set by direct competitors.
 Instead, global giant vendors such as Amazon, Apple, Google, Facebook and Netflix dictate and set the bar for user experience, and there are only a few ways to compete against them; one of which is personalization.

 This post was contributed by our partners at Frosmo.

 Personalization is the key to customer’s hearts — we need to exceed customer expectations and delight them by offering personalized and relevant content.
-Enter the microservices architecture and headless CMS.
+Enter the microservices architecture and content platform.
 Together, they allow for the separation of back end and front end and enable the deployment of modern applications.

 I recently discovered the term ‘connection economy’ while listening to a Seth Godin podcast, where he talks about how value today isn’t created on the assembly line, but within the creation of connections between people and companies — winners in this new economy are companies that succeed at creating the most high-quality connections.

 From the digital marketing point of view, the launch of a new website or online store marks the starting point of ongoing efforts to offer dynamic and relevant content to key audiences.
 Companies accomplish this by either using microservices to provide personalization and testing capabilities or build their own solutions from scratch.

 The ideal situation would be not to have different systems (in the case of many businesses, a CMS versus an ecommerce platform) fighting over who gets to deliver content to the front-end, which could mean, in many cases, your editors having to repeat and republish the same content on many places to cater to various customer platforms.